 The NATO Response Force initiative was announced at the Prague Summit in November 2002.

-The NATO Response Force (NRF) is a highly ready and technologically advanced multinational force made up of land, air, maritime and special forces components that the Alliance can deploy quickly wherever needed.
-The NRF will become more important post-2014, after the NATO-led International Assistance Force (ISAF) has completed its mission.
-It will provide a vehicle to demonstrate operational readiness and as well as a “testbed” for Alliance Transformation.
+Established in 2003, the NATO Response Force (NRF) is a highly ready and technologically advanced multinational force made up of land, air, maritime and special forces components that the Alliance can deploy quickly wherever needed.

 On 21 February 2013, Defence Ministers agreed that the NATO Response Force will be at the core of the Connected Forces Initiative (CFI) which aims at maintaining NATO’s readiness and combat-effectiveness through expanded education and training, increased exercises and a better use of technology.
 According to NATO's Secretary General, Anders Fogh Rasmussen, The NATO Response Force is "an immediate resource, but also an investment in the future" (Source: NATO Defence Ministers agree to expand exercises and mulitnational cooperation).